Nick Coler: 2010s

 Coler has also produced and collaborated on the 2012 Saint Etienne release Words and Music by Saint Etienne which has received universal acclaim according to Metacritic's review criteria.

-He has also written a track for Starlight Express with Alistair Lloyd Webber, he has been nominated for three Ivor Novello Awards for the Girls Aloud song – "The Promise", Sugababes' song "Hole in the Head" and Gabriella Cilmi's song "Sweet About Me", and has won the Music Week's Producer of the year award as part of Xenomania in 2009.
+He has also written a track for Starlight Express with Andrew Lloyd Webber, he has been nominated for three Ivor Novello Awards for the Girls Aloud song – "The Promise", Sugababes' song "Hole in the Head" and Gabriella Cilmi's song "Sweet About Me", and has won the Music Week's Producer of the year award as part of Xenomania in 2009.

+2020s

+In April 2026, it was announced he was adapting the 2019 film Fighting with My Family into a stage musical, alongside Miranda Cooper and Jon Brittain.